 If you’re new to exercise, or feeling a little lost because your normal way of staying fit isn’t possible right now, here are some ideas to get you moving:

 - Take your workout online: On YouTube there are endless free exercise videos to try, regardless of your fitness level or the size of your living room.
 From yoga and strength workouts to Pilates, high intensity interval training (HIIT) and more.
-Our This Girl Can – Victoria ambassador Sana also has some great tips on exercising at home.
-For more inspiration head to the Sport Aus Find Your 30 campaign.
+Our This Girl Can – Victoria Get Active @ Home’ page has lots of videos you can try, especially if you are sick of seeing ‘FITSPO’ workouts and you want something that focuses on feeling good.

-- Personal trainers, dance instructors and other qualified fitness professionals are getting savvy and moving their classes online.
+- Find a qualified instructor to help you through it: Personal trainers, dance instructors and other qualified fitness professionals are getting savvy and moving their classes online.
 So, you can join a class virtually, and get the social connection benefits of exercise too.

 - Go freestyle: If a structured routine is not your style, get creative and build your own workout – instead of weights use household items like filled water bottles and cans or jars of food (if you can find some!), walk or run on the spot for 30 second intervals, do some star jumps, planks, sit ups, push ups, or even burpees.
 Anything to get your heart rate up a little.

-- Go solo outside if you can: Walking, cycling and running are great solo activities and safe if you’re feeling well and haven’t been asked to self-isolate.
+- Go solo outside if you can (just remember to follow the rules on wearing a mask): Walking, cycling and running are great solo activities and ok to do once a day if you’re feeling well and haven’t been asked to self-isolate.
 We suggest going early in the morning or late in the day, and avoiding streets and parks with high foot traffic, to minimise your risk.
+You must stay within 5kms of your home and limit your time outdoors to a maximum of one hour.
 Remember to pack some hand sanitiser containing at least 60 per cent alcohol and stay at least 1.5 metres away from to other people.
 Wash your hands thoroughly with soap and warm water for at least 20 seconds as soon as you return indoors.

 A word of advice before you start: If you’re new to exercise, start small – try maybe 10 minutes of yoga or walking a day, then gradually build up.